George Ryan (Irish-Danish businessman): Philip Ryan (1766–1809)

-Philip Ryan was married to Bolette Fix (1780–1809), daughter of governor of Serampore Johan Leonhard Fix (1736–1807), After her death, he married Eliza Ferrall, Upon his death, she married John Christmas.
+Philip Ryan was married to Bolette Fix (1780–1809), daughter of governor of Serampore Johan Leonhard Fix (1736–1807).
+After her death, he married Eliza Ferrall.
+After his death, she went on to marry merchant and captain John Christmas in 1820.

-He owned the Stanley House in Christianshavn.
-In 1804, he sold it to cartwright Henry Fine.
-In 1804, he acquired the Barachmann Mansion but later the same year sold it again to John Christmas.
+He bought the Barchmann Mansion in 1800, but sold it again later that year to John Christmas.
+From 1801 to 1804, he owned the Stanley House in Christianshavn, which had previously belonged to Christmas for five years during the 1790s.
+He sold the property to cartwright Henry Fife.

 Career

 At the age of 14 or 15, Ryan moved to Copenhagen to work in his brother's firm.
 On his brother's death, be became the owner of the firm.

 At the end of the Napoleonic Wars in 1814–1815, Ryan was one of the first general traders in Copenhagen to revive the transatlantic trade with sugar from the Danish West Indies.
 He owned a fleet of four merchant ships.

 Ryan was elected as a member of the board of representatives of the Bank of Denmark for two four-year terms.
 In 1857, he was a co-founder of Privatbanken of whose board he also was a member.